Selling a Rental Property: A Guide for Investors

 2. Find the right real estate agent

-The right real estate agent can help you maximize profits when selling your rental property.
+The right real estate agent can help maximize profits when selling an investment property.

 The wrong one?